Akhil-Sharma30/pystocktopus/docs/Install.md

 ## Install dependencies

-`PyStoAnalyzer` uses modern `Python` packaging and can be installed using `pip` -
+`pystocktopus` uses modern `Python` packaging and can be installed using `pip` -

 ```
-python -m pip install PyStoAnalyzer
+python -m pip install pystocktopus
 ```
 ### Setting-up Project
 To use the software properly setup these *API keys* to completely use the features of the